AlisterH/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 #.
 Expand the :menuselection:`Style -->` menu at the bottom and click on :guilabel:`Add...`
    to store the settings as :ref:`a new style embedded in the project <manage_custom_style>`

-   .. note:: A map theme does not remember the current details of the properties:
+   .. note:: A map theme only remembers the visibility of layers
-     only a reference to the style name is saved, so whenever you apply modifications to the layer while this style is enabled (eg change the symbology rendering), the map theme is updated with new information.
+     and the name of the selected style for each layer - it does not remember the details of the style, so you do not need to update the map theme after altering a style.

 #.
 Repeat the previous steps as necessary for the other layers
 #.
 If applicable, expand or collapse groups or visible layer nodes in the